jd-lara/PVCR/notes.md

 - Energy Storage in Distribution system is done according to DVME-008-2018

+- Assumption about the effect in power payments to the distribution companies is that given the fact that it is possible to assess the fraction of the peak at any given point that a consumer represents, then it won't be done.
+But also, this would only matter for the valley times.

 ## Enertiva

 - Depende de la rentabilidad.
 Mayor rentabilidad en la tarifa general y es donde hay mayor adopción.
 El análisis se realiza por medidores.